 For a complete listing of the Schedule of Items and Contract Specifications for the National Mobile Food Service Contract, reference the current National Mobile Food Services publication, NFES 1276.
-This information can also be found at the following website: https://www.fs.usda.gov/managing-land/fire/contracting

 National Food Service units are ordered as an E number as MFSU - Food Service, Mobile in the current ordering system of record.
 All National Food Service unit orders are placed to the GACC and then forwarded to NICC.
 NICC will determine and assign the appropriate units to all federal wildland fire incidents.

-Mobile Food Service requests must be completed and faxed to the GACC at the time of the current ordering system of record request.
+Mobile Food Service requests must be completed and attached to the request current ordering system of record prior to sending to the GACC.
 Refer to the Appendix page 179 for the link to the National Mobile Food Service/Shower Unit request form.
 All requests to reassign National Contract Mobile Food Service will be placed through established ordering channels to NICC.
 All reassignments of National Mobile Food Service will be done by NICC.